-Both the tax authorities and jurisprudence now consider compliance measures as grounds for minimisation of liability.
-In the long term, no company will therefore be able to simply ignore the need for a tax compliance management system.
+Both the tax authorities and jurisprudence now consider compliance measures as being established grounds for minimisation of legal liability risks.
+Errors occur in everyday business life - despite the exercise of maximum care.
+In order for a company and its bodies to avoid liability, implementation of a tax compliance management system (Tax CMS) is both essential and crucial.
+In the long term, no company will be in a position to simply ignore the need for a Tax CMS.

-The KMLZ approach to tax compliance takes account of the following aspects:
+KMLZ's approach to tax compliance takes into account the following points:

-We have an established project team that can plan and rapidly deal with all work involved in designing and launching a TCMS.
-This team consists of experts in VAT, criminal law and IT.
-Our projects are managed by Prof. Dr. Thomas Küffner, an experienced certified public accountant.
-We do not impose a standard TCMS on your business.
-Instead, we work with you to develop a customised TCMS that meets professional standards.
+We have a permanent project team that handles all tasks involved in the design and implementation of a Tax CMS in a structured and efficient manner.
+Our team consists of VAT, criminal law and IT experts.
+Prof. Dr. Thomas Küffner, a very experienced certified public accountant, heads the team.
+We will not impose a standard Tax CMS on your company, but instead we will develop a customised Tax CMS in consultation with you according to professional standards.

-To ensure that your TCMS is implemented on time and within budget, we manage projects on the basis of an established project management plan.
-We use project management software with fixed milestones and report to the competent steering group.
+To ensure that the implementation of the Tax CMS is completed on time and on budget, our work on such projects is performed according to a fixed project management plan.
+This involves the use of project management software with fixed milestones and reporting obligations to the relevant steering group.

 Our firm is certified in the tax consultant sector according to DIN EN ISO 9001 and the German Tax Consultants Association (Deutscher Steuerberaterverband - DStV)’s quality labels.
 We know what we are talking about.